-IMPROVE THE BENEFIT-COST ANALYSIS FOR FEDERALLY FUNDED FLOOD CONTROL PROJECTS
+IMPROVE THE BENEFIT-COST ANALYSIS FOR FEDERALLY FUNDED FLOOD CONTROL PROJECTS AND SUPPORTING BENEFICIAL REUSE OF DREDGED MATERIAL

-WHEREAS, the U.S. Army Corps of Engineers (Army Corps) at the U.S. Department of Defense is the primary federal agency associated with the design and construction of flood protection systems in communities across the country; and
+WHEREAS, the U.S. Army Corps of Engineers (Army Corps) at the U.S. Department of Defense has responsibilities for development and maintenance of waterways and harbors and for other water resource projects across the nation, and is the primary federal agency associated with the design and construction of flood damage reduction projects across the country; and

-WHEREAS, the White House Office of Management and Budget (OMB) works with the Army Corps to determine what water resources projects are funded with the budget allocation for the Army Corps enacted by Congress each year; and
+WHEREAS, the White House Office of Management and Budget (OMB) works with the Army Corps to determine what water resource projects are funded with the budget allocation for the Army Corps enacted by Congress each year; and